 The construction of a new water supply pipeline is not, in and of itself, evidence of a potential growth inducing effect.
 Moreover, pipeline sizing is also not necessarily indicative of a potential growth inducing effect.
 There are certain situations where the extension of water supply/wastewater infrastructure to a previously unserved area would be considered growth-inducing because those facilities would potentially remove an obstacle to development (i.e., lack of available water supply or wastewater services).
 The construction of the Proposed Modification is not, however, akin to extending services to a previously unserved area.
 Similarly, the Proposed Modification would not remove an existing obstacle to development.
 As discussed elsewhere, this modification is necessary to ensure that the ASR Project and PWM can operate simultaneously and thereby ensure that ASR diversions are fully realized.
-The ASR Final EIR/EA appropriately accounted for and evaluated potential growth inducing effects associated with the full utilization of the ASR Project.
-The purpose of the Proposed Modification is not to facilitate additional development nor would the Proposed Modification remove an existing obstacle to development.
-The Proposed Modification represents a modification to an existing water supply project to ensure that the project can fully operate.
+The ASR Final EIR/EA appropriately accounted for and evaluated potential growth inducing effects associated with the full utilization of the Proposed Modification remove an existing obstacle to development nor would the Proposed Modification remove an existing obstacle to additional development nor would the Proposed Modification remove an existing obstacle to development.
+The Proposed Modification remove an existing obstacle to additional development nor would the Proposed Modification to an existing water supply project to ensure that the project can fully operate.
 The Proposed Modification would not be growth inducing.